Experience the Extraordinary Bounty of Mount Fuji with a Guided Tour Featuring Wine, Sake, and Craft Beer

 A Private Guided Tour Around Mount Fuji with a Uniquely Local, Personal Touch

 Satoshi “Chiyo” Chishiro knows a thing or two about Mount Fuji.
-As a qualified alpine guide, he has scaled the mighty mountain over 50 times, including several full ascents all the way from the foot to the summit.
+As a qualified guide, he has scaled the mighty mountain over 50 times, including several full ascents all the way from the foot to the summit.
 As Chiyo has continued to work and live alongside the mountain, he has come to appreciate more fully how it contributes to the natural diversity, rich agricultural production, and unique culture of the region.
-Your full-day tour with Chiyo will shed light upon all of these different aspects of Mount Fuji and the surrounding area.
+Your private tour with Chiyo will shed light upon all of these different aspects of Mount Fuji and the surrounding area.

-As a qualified taxi driver, alpine guide, and sommelier, Chiyo can introduce you to a whole new range of perspectives on Mount Fuji
+As a qualified taxi driver, guide, and sommelier, Chiyo can introduce you to a whole new range of perspectives on Mount Fuji

-While there is plenty to learn, the main goal of this full-day tour is having fun along the way
+While there is plenty to learn, the main goal of this tour is having fun along the way

 Visit Kitaguchi Hongu Fuji Sengen Shrine, Spiritual Gateway to Mount Fuji

+Your journey begins at this historic shrine, long regarded as the starting point for pilgrimages up Mount Fuji.
 Located at the base of the Edo-period trail up the northern face of Mount Fuji, Kitaguchi Hongu Fuji Sengen Shrine was constructed during the Edo period (1603-1868) and became known as the official starting point of the climb.
 A small stone torii gate at the back of the shrine signifies the first step of each pilgrim’s journey up the mighty mountain.
 While the Japanese word for mountain-climbing nowadays is tozan, in former times it was referred to as tohai, which roughly translates to mean climbing while praying, thinking, and reflecting on one’s relationship to the spiritual world.

 Kitaguchi Hongu Fuji Sengen Shrine marks the beginning of the traditional route up Mount Fuji